fs-dawilliams/WDP2_Portfolio_Project/README.md

 ### Milestone 2

-What are the 4 pages/ views that you have built and how will they be used on your site?
+List the 4 pages/ views that you have built and how will they be used on your site?
+Also, remember that creating a project board, issues, and milestones is 50% of your grade!
+If you are having trouble, contact your instructor ASAP, you might need to be part of the ePortoflio group to have better access.

 ### Milestone 3